Baabaas clash as a tie-breaker? Why not agrees smiling Gatland

-AUCKLAND It was not a serious suggestion but British and Irish Lions coach Warren Gatland agreed the clash between the invitational Barbarians side and All Blacks later this year could be the tiebreaker for their drawn test series with the Lions.
+AUCKLAND (Reuters) - It was not a serious suggestion but British and Irish Lions coach Warren Gatland agreed the clash between the invitational Barbarians side and All Blacks later this year could be the tiebreaker for their drawn test series with the Lions.

 The All Blacks and Lions battled to a 15-15 draw in the third test at Eden Park on Saturday, leaving the series locked at 1-1, with both teams feeling frustrated.